Most non-Excel users believe that spreadsheets are only useful for financial professionals and accountants. However this is not true as…Read more

 In Excel, Pivot Tables are excellent for summarising specific data with within a large set.
 The condition for pivot table analysis is that the data in question must be in a tabbed form with no empty cells in the table.
 To create a pivot table, click on any cell within the data set, click on insert on the menu, and then Pivot table.

 Sorting & Filtering

 Excel helps us make sense of large amounts of data, however sometimes it can be too much.
 Sorting and filtering your data will save you time and make viewing your spreadsheet easier.
-When you sort the information in a spreadsheet, you can organise the data in any way that you want to.
+When you sort the information in a spreadsheet, you can organise the data in any way that you want to for premium data management.

 The look-up function in Excel extracts data from a table and inputs it into another source, which is brilliant when dealing with large amounts of data and can cut data entry time from hours to minutes.
 The function can be set to extract data with an exact match or for a range, useful for invoicing a company with several products.

 Simple calculations can be entered into the formula bar in Excel.
 All formulae in Excel start with an = sign.
 A simple calculation would be =a1+a2 (enter), this would than calculate the total of the data in cell a1 plus the data in cell a2.
 You can also subtract, multiply and divide by substituting the + for the corresponding sign: